K18thi/fmcg-business-insights-assistant/README.md

 * Which region is performing best?
 * Which promotions are generating the highest returns?
-* Which products are experiencing stockouts?
+* Which products are experiencing inventory issues?
 * Which products contribute most to revenue?

 Traditional reporting systems require multiple dashboards and manual analysis.
 This project aims to simplify decision-making through an intelligent business insights assistant.